-The following procedures must be followed if you ride your bicycle to school:
+The following procedures must be followed if you ride your bicycle or scooter to school:

-- secure and lock your bicycle in the bike racks in the CPS Courtyard, the front of NHS or by the pool entrance, - register your bicycle with the Nantucket Police Department, - put your name or some identifying mark on the bicycle, and - wear a helmet.
+- Walk your bike/scooter on NPS School Campus - Secure and lock your bicycle/scooter in the bike racks in the front of NHS, - Register your bicycle with the Nantucket Police Department, - Put your name or some identifying mark on the bicycle, and - Wear a helmet. \

-In effect since March 1994, Massachusetts law requires children under the age of thirteen (13) to wear an approved helmet when bicycling or riding as passengers on public ways.
+\In effect since March 1994, Massachusetts law requires children under the age of thirteen (13) to wear an approved helmet when bicycling or riding as passengers on public ways.